civicrm/civicrm-dev-docs/docs/hooks/hook_civicrm_fieldOptions.md

 ## Summary

-Dynamically modify the option list for any core or custom field in CiviCRM.
+This hook allows you to dynamically modify the option list for any field (including custom fields).

 ## Definition